Find Affordable College Courses

 31 Yearly Graduations

 Arizona State University - Skysong comes in at #2 on our list of the most popular colleges offering master's degrees in construction engineering tech.
 Each year, around 53,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-The construction engineering tech program at Arizona State University - Skysong awarded 31 master's degrees during the 2020-2021 school year.
-About 23% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 31 people received their master's degree in construction engineering tech from ASU - Skysong.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+Data shows that ASU - Skysong graduates that hold this degree go on to make a median salary of $88,436.

 28 Yearly Graduations

 Florida International University is the 3rd most popular school in the nation for students seeking a master's degree in construction engineering tech.
 Roughly 58,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-During the 2020-2021 academic year, 28 people received their master's degree in construction engineering tech from FIU.
-Of these students, 36% were women and 32% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 28 people received their master's degree in construction engineering tech from FIU.
+About 30% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+Data shows that FIU graduates that hold this degree go on to make a median salary of $88,436.

 #4